fatedier/frp/README.md

 Anyone who can guess your tunnel URL can access your local web server unless you protect it with a password.

-This enforces HTTP Basic Auth on all requests with the username and password specified in frpc's configure file.
+This enforces HTTP Basic Auth on all requests with the username and password specified in frpc's configuration file.

 It can only be enabled when proxy type is http.